Since 1977 ...

 The first edition was organized in a very short time and with a different and shortened path compared to the one we know today.
 243 competitors took part, winners were Carla Alverà from Cortina d’Ampezzo and Maurilio De Zolt (then semi-unknown).
 From the second edition it was decided to bring the finish line in front of the Cortina bell tower, and participations abounded, so much so that the municipalities deemed it appropriate to make some improvements to the track to ensure a perfect running of the race.

-The finish line of Dobbiaco-Cortina has seen big personalities as Maria Canins (7 victories from 1980 to 1992) and Maurilio De Zolt (6 victories from 1977 to 1997) “pass” over the years and many other top athletes; here we mention a few, aware that we are neglecting many others, so we invite you to visit the roll of honour page: Manuela Di Centa, Bice Vanzetta, Magda Geniun, Veronica De Martin Pinter (4 wins), Eugenia Bitchougova (10 wins), Stephanie Santer and then Giorgio Vanzetta, Giuseppe Ploner, Silvano Barco, Gaudenzio Godioz, Faustino Bordiga, Juan Jesús Gutiérrez, Maurizio Pozzi (3 wins), Renato Pasini, Bruno Debertolis (3 wins), to get to the most recent editions with Norwegian champions Britta Johansson Norgren and Tord Asle Gjerdalen (3 wins).
+The finish line of Dobbiaco-Cortina has seen big personalities as Maria Canins (7 victories from 1980 to 1992) and Maurilio De Zolt (6 victories from 1977 to 1997) “pass” over the years and many other top athletes; here we mention a few, aware that we are neglecting many others, so we invite you to visit the roll of honour page: Manuela Di Centa, Bice Vanzetta, Magda Geniun, Veronica De Martin Pinter (4 wins), Eugenia Bitchougova (10 wins), Stephanie Santer and then Giorgio Vanzetta, Giuseppe Ploner, Silvano Barco, Gaudenzio Godioz, Faustino Bordiga, Juan Jesús Gutiérrez, Maurizio Pozzi (3 wins), Renato Pasini, Bruno Debertolis (3 wins), to get to the most recent editions with Scandinavian champions: the Swedish Britta Johansson Norgren and the Norwegian Tord Asle Gjerdalen (3 wins).

 There are those who, more than all, are fond of Dobbiaco-Cortina, these are the four legendary “senators” who take part in all the editions held so far: Sergio Bachmann from Cortina, Vittorio Dall’O from Piacenza, Giuseppe Floridia from Borca di Cadore and Hansjörg Bergmann from Dobbiaco.